daniel-hain/biblio_lux_2022/README.md

 * Paper demonstrating workflow & results
    * [Rakas, M., & Hain, D. S. (2019).
 The state of innovation system research: What happens beneath the surface?.
 Research Policy, 48(9), 103787.](https://doi.org/10.1016/j.respol.2019.04.011)

+## Tasks for deparetments

+1. Check you departments seed articles
+   * Column **com_seed** indicates which communities will be used as seeds in default settings (n >= 5% of all department articles).
+You can 1.) agree, 2.) select or deselect sommunities, and/or 3.) include alternative seed papers amoing your departments 2016-2021 publications.
+   * Note: For the sake of categorizing the cluster, the 5 most central papers will be reoported, but **only the top-1 paper will be used as seed**
+2. Label (in this order): (Name of max 3 words + 1-5 sentence description)
+   * Knowledge Bases
+   * Topics
+   * Research areas

 # LISER